 Le Pape Breakfast

 The breakfast at Le Pape is outstanding.
-Very French of course with fresh croissants, jams, honey, fresh coffee, cereals - you name it.
+Very french of course with fresh croissants, jams, honey, fresh coffee, cereals - you name it.
 They make their own yoghurt and freshly squeezed orange juice is just the ticket after a long night of cards and wine.
 We had a great day organized starting with a visit to Château Haut-Bailly which is the mother estate of Château Le Pape.
 We had an in-depth visit and tasting.
 We then had a team cooking class at the Chateau.
 Anne Famy was our esteemed chef and she taught us how to make Gougère and Canelais.
 These are two different pastries very traditional to Bordeaux cuisine.
 It was so much fun watching the group working together and enjoying themselves to no end.
 Our class was followed by an exquisitely prepared lunch in the dining room of the old house.
 We drank some Château Haut-Bailly which we had learned about during the estate visit that morning.
-Putting a face to the wine was a new experience and expressions of wonderment were plentiful.
-A great experience.
+Putting a face to the wine was a great experience.

 The Cooking class with Anne Famy at Chateau Haut-Bailly